Skip to content

 Welcome to Get It

-Get It Magazine is the Gold Coast’s premium lifestyle print and online publication connecting you to the community.
+Get It Magazine is a premium Australian lifestyle publication, in print and online, connecting you to the stories that matter.

-Get it covers the topics that matter most to Australian women.
+Get It covers the topics that matter most across Australia.

-A place where women's health, family values, lifestyle inspiration, and personal empowerment come together to create a vibrant community of support and growth.
+A place where health, family, lifestyle inspiration, and personal empowerment come together to create a vibrant community of support and growth.

 The author who wrote what you’re about to read has a name, a face, and a reason for putting it on the page.
 It’s a deliberate choice, and one that we’ll keep making.